 The REA favours the development of a public body that has an independent mandate.
 This proposal avoids the complications of mitigating shareholder interest.

 A private ownership model is less favourable when considering conflicts of interest over the advice which may be charged.
-Advice needs to be impartial and given with consumer interests and low prices as its main consideration.
+Advice needs to be impartial and given with Net Zero, fair competition, consumer interests and value for money as its main consideration.

 17. Are we considering the right implications of our proposals for Elexon and Xoserve?

-What would be the implications for future code manager consultation
+Proposed not to answer, member feedback sought – eg What would be the implications for future code manager consultations?

 18. What is your view on the preferred implementation approach?
 Please explain why.

-Our members propose a sudden establishment of responsibilities of the FSO as this leads to less disruption in the longer term and clearer industry understandings of the lines of authority and scope.
+Our members can see the benefits of both approaches, however generally are supportive of a more immediate transfer of responsibilities to the FSO as this leads to less disruption in the longer term and clearer industry understandings of the lines of authority and organisational scope.
 In addition to this, in line with our responses to Q4 and others, if day to day operations are to remain within the National Grid, then much of the early stages outlined in the implementation proposal are void.
-The REAs proposal for the FSO to consider only strategic aims should further bring organisational simplicity the potential for cost savings as existing responsibilities do not have to migrate.
+The REA’s suggestion for the FSO to consider only strategic aims should further bring organisational simplicity and the potential for cost savings as existing responsibilities do not have to migrate.

 19. Based on the areas where we are considering new and enhanced roles and functions for the FSO, which of these should be prioritised for development?
 Please explain why.

 The priorities of the FSO should be oversight and strategic planning of capacity and flexibility within the Electricity and Gas network.
-This is a distinct role for the FSO, and comprehensive long term plans must be established and made clear for the benefit of the National Grid and the market more widely.
+This is a distinct role for the FSO, and comprehensive long-term plans must be established and made clear for the benefit of the grid network and the market more widely.

 20. What do you believe are the risks to implementation?
 How can these be mitigated?

 The cost of the transition to Net Zero is borne by consumers and businesses across the country.
 It is essential that consumer interests are protected, and future prices are kept as low as possible.
-While Ofgem is responsible for overseeing these risks, the development of the FSO creates additional constraints on Ofgem and other consumer interest groups due to an increase in volume and consideration over longer time scales, which may have unclear implications.
+While Ofgem is responsible for overseeing these risks, the development of the FSO may create additional constraints on Ofgem and other consumer interest groups due to an increase in volume and consideration over longer time scales, which may have unclear implications.

 21. Do you have any comments on potential implications of implementation for you, your organisation, or other stakeholders?

-The REA finds that current ESO stakeholder engagement is good and has produced some useful changes in the past.
+The REA finds that current ESO stakeholder engagement is done well and has produced some useful forums and initiatives (eg Power Responsive) in the recent past.
 It is hoped that similar stakeholder engagement is continued under the new FSO in the future.

 22. What is your view on the position there are likely to be cost savings across the energy system from an increased "whole system" view, as described in paragraphs 50-55 of the IA?